abwonji95/abwonji95/README.md

 ### Hi there 👋
+I'm Wallace Abuonji, A software developer specialized in MEAN stack.

 <!--
 **abwonji95/abwonji95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.